pwallhead/roms_fabm/README.txt

 NOTE 1: The ROMS-FABM coupling code may require certain cpp options to be activated in the ROMS header file:
         (see e.g. a20_v3_fabm_npzd_franks.h):
-BIOLOGY             /* MUST be defined for use of FABM */ DEBUGFABM           /* use for RFABM-specific debugging output */ DIAGNOSTICS         /* MUST be defined for outputting FABM diagnostics (specified in rfabm.in) */ DIAGNOSTICS_BIO     /* MUST be defined for outputting FABM diagnostics (specified in rfabm.in) */ MASKING             /* MUST be defined to provide input to fabm_set_mask */ ANA_SPFLUX          /* MUST be defined, or surface bgc fluxes provided in forcing files */ ANA_BPFLUX          /* MUST be defined, or bottom bgc fluxes provided in forcing files */ SHORTWAVE           /* MAY be required in order to provide light forcing for FABM model */ FABM_ADYTRACER      /* use to provide a light attenuation tracer via ROMS (input ADY_0, NOT YET TESTED) */ FABM_ASILT          /* use to provide a 3D forcing field for absorption due to silt (input Asilt, NOT YET TESTED) */ FABM_PCO2ATM        /* use to provide atmospheric pCO2 forcing via ROMS (input xCO2atm) */ FABM_N3ATMDEPO      /* use to provide atmospheric deposition flux of oxidized nitrogen via ROMS (input N3atmd) */ FABM_N4ATMDEPO      /* use to provide atmospheric deposition flux of reduced nitrogen via ROMS (input N4atmd) */ FABM_AICE           /* use to provide fractional ice area from ROMS internal ice model (NOT YET TESTED) */ FABM_TSS            /* use to provide Total Suspended Sediments concentration from input file(s) as a forcing (input tss) */ FABM_TSS_ONLINE     /* use to provide Total Suspended Sediments concentration calculated online by ROMS to FABM (NOT YET TESTED) */
-FABM_NONNEG_S       /* use to cap salinity input to FABM at zero PSU (RECOMMENDED IF SALINITY NOT CAPPED WITHIN FABM MODEL) */
+ANA_BPFLUX          /* MUST be defined, or bottom bgc fluxes provided in forcing files */ ANA_SPFLUX          /* MUST be defined, or surface bgc fluxes provided in forcing files */ BIOLOGY             /* MUST be defined for use of FABM */ CALC_TDR            /* use to calculate turbulent dissipation rate within ROMS */ CALC_TSR            /* use to calculate turbulent shear rate within ROMS */ DEBUGFABM           /* use for RFABM-specific debugging output */ DIAGNOSTICS         /* MUST be defined for outputting FABM diagnostics (specified in rfabm.in) */ DIAGNOSTICS_BIO     /* MUST be defined for outputting FABM diagnostics (specified in rfabm.in) */ FABM_ADYTRACER      /* use to provide a light attenuation tracer via ROMS (input ADY_0, NOT YET TESTED) */ FABM_AICE           /* use to provide fractional ice area from ROMS internal ice model (NOT YET TESTED) */ FABM_ASILT          /* use to provide a 3D forcing field for absorption due to silt (input Asilt, NOT YET TESTED) */ FABM_CHECK_STATE    /* use to cap bgc variable input to FABM (RECOMMENDED) */ FABM_INITIAL        /* use to set all bgc initial conditions to FABM default values (simple constants) */ FABM_INITIAL_SB     /* use to set initial conditions to FABM defaults only for surface/bottom attached variables */ FABM_MU             /* use to provide dynamic viscosity calculated in ROMS (ARANGO only) */ FABM_NONNEG_S       /* use to cap salinity input to FABM at zero PSU (RECOMMENDED IF SALINITY NOT CAPPED WITHIN FABM MODEL) */
-FABM_CHECK_STATE    /* use to cap bgc variable input to FABM (RECOMMENDED) */ FABM_INITIAL        /* use to set all bgc initial conditions to FABM default values (simple constants) */ FABM_INITIAL_SB     /* use to set initial conditions to FABM defaults only for surface/bottom attached variables */
+FABM_N3ATMDEPO      /* use to provide atmospheric deposition flux of oxidized nitrogen via ROMS (input N3atmd) */ FABM_N4ATMDEPO      /* use to provide atmospheric deposition flux of reduced nitrogen via ROMS (input N4atmd) */ FABM_NU             /* use to provide kinematic viscosity calculated in ROMS (ARANGO only)*/ FABM_PCO2ATM        /* use to provide atmospheric pCO2 forcing via ROMS (input xCO2atm) */ FABM_TDR            /* use to turbulent dissipation rate calculated in ROMS (ARANGO only)*/ FABM_TSS            /* use to provide Total Suspended Sediments concentration from input file(s) as a forcing (ARANGO/COAWST only) */
+FABM_TSS_ONLINE     /* use to provide Total Suspended Sediments concentration calculated online in ROMS (NOT YET TESTED, ARANGO/COAWST only) */
+FABM_TSR            /* use to turbulent shear rate calculated in ROMS (ARANGO only)*/ MASKING             /* MUST be defined to provide input to fabm_set_mask */ SHORTWAVE           /* MUST be defined to provide light forcing for FABM model */

 In addition there is also code to allow mass inputs without fluid input, under cpp TS_ISOURCE.
 This can be used to simulate inputs from e.g. fish farms, or waste water treatment plants (WWTPs).
-TS_ISOURCE is independent of the FABM (thanks to John Wilkin at Rutgers for guidance) and has been successfully TESTED, but is presently only coded for the Rutgers branch (ARANGO).
+TS_ISOURCE is independent of the FABM (thanks to John Wilkin at Rutgers for guidance), but is presently only coded for the Rutgers branch (ARANGO).

 There is also some code under a cpp FABM_ISOURCES to provide bgc sources via the FABM, but this is also NOT YET TESTED and may be deleted in future updates.

-FABM_TSS and FABM_TSS_ONLINE options are presently only coded for Rutgers (ARANGO) and COAWST branches.

 NOTE 2: If you have a VERY complex FABM model, you may need to increase maximum array size parameters in ROMS.
         We have had to increase maximum size parameters in: